 Evidence review: What are the links between power, economic growth and job creation?

-Throughout CDC’s history, we have consistently focused on generating a financial return as one of our two overriding objectives.
+Throughout our history, we have consistently focused on generating a financial return as one of our two overriding objectives.
 This focus is important for a number of reasons.

 - To be sustainable in the long term a business must be run profitably and responsibly.
 Profits enable companies to invest in training, research and development and expansion, as well as ensuring that they can withstand shocks.
 Our team uses its skills and commercial judgement to direct capital to those businesses and opportunities that it believes are managed with the same objectives – to achieve profit in a responsible manner.

-- Financially sustainable businesses create jobs that can endure long after CDC has exited the investment.
+- Financially sustainable businesses create jobs that can endure long after we have exited the investment.

 - Investing with commercial rigour and generating good returns demonstrates to other potential investors that successful investing is possible in difficult geographies.
 Encouraging commercial and institutional investors to direct capital to opportunities in Africa and South Asia is vital if their economies are to achieve their potential.

-- Investing profitably also enables CDC to be self-financing.
-When CDC’s investments and loans generate positive returns these are recycled back into future investments.
-This model means CDC has had no new capital from government since 1995, doesn’t cost the taxpayer a penny and can provide more capital over time and generate more impact from its own resources.
+- Investing profitably also enables us to be self-financing.
+When our investments and loans generate positive returns these are recycled back into future investments.
+This model means we have had no new capital from government since 1995, doesn’t cost the taxpayer a penny and can provide more capital over time and generate more impact from its own resources.

 FIND OUT MORE